garyng/design-patterns/README.md

 ## Template Method Pattern
 The template method defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+## Iterator Pattern
+The iterator pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.